-THE so-called conflicts of religion and science are, for the most part, the result of a mutual misunderstanding of their respective terms and range.
+THE so-called conflicts of religion and science are. for the most part, the result of a mutual misunderstanding of their respective terms and range.
 As to range: one deals with the why of things, the other with their how; one with intangibles, the other with things that can be measured, whether directly or indirectly.
 The question of terms is important.
 At first sight the notion of a creation completed "in the beginning" seems to conflict with the observed origin of species in temporal succession.
-But èv ἀρχῆ, in principio, agre do not mean only "in the beginning" with respect to a period of time, but also "in principle," that is, in an ultimate source logically rather than temporally prior to all secondary causes, and no more before than after the supposed beginning of their operation.
-So, as Dante says, "Neither before nor after was God's moving on the face of the waters"; and Philo, "At that time, indeed, all things took place simultaneously . . . but a sequence was necessarily written into the narrative because of their subsequent generation from one another"; and Behmen, "It was an everlasting beginning."
+But & doyn, in principio, agre do not mean only "in the beginning" with respect to a period of time, but also "in principle," that is, in an ultimate source logically rather than temporally prior to all secondary causes. and no more before than after the supposed beginning of their operation.
+So, as Dante says, "Neither before nor after was God's moving on the face of the waters"2; we must think of God as doing all things at once . . . and Philo, "At that time, all things took place simultaneously . . . but a sequence was necessarily written into the narrative because of their subsequent generation from one another "3; and Boehme, "It was an everlasting beginning."4

 As Aristotle says, "Eternal beings are not in time."
 God's existence is, therefore, now-the eternal now that separates past from future durations but is not itself a duration, however short.
+There, in Meister Eckhart's words "... and there is an end, then, of the notion that the universe came into being in 'six days'."
+So "God worketh now", still working and remaining ";

-Therefore, in Meister Eckhart's words, "God is creating the whole world now, this instant."
-Again, no sooner has some time elapsed, however little, but everything is changed; πάντα ρεῖ, "You cannot dip your feet twice in the same waters."
-So, then, as for Jalālu'd Dīn Rūmī, "Every instant thou art dying, and returning; Muhammad hath said that this world is but a moment. . . .
+God is creating the world now, this instant".
+Again, no sooner has some time elapsed, however little, but everything is changed; πάντα βεῖ, "you cannot dip your feet twice in the same waters."
+So, then, as for Jalālu'd Dīn Rūmī, "Every instant thou art dying, and returning; Muhammad hath said that this world is but a moment. . .
 Every moment the world is renewed, life is ever arriving anew, like the stream. . . .
 The beginning, which is thought, eventuates in action; know that in such wise was the construction of the world in eternity."
+10

 In all this there is nothing to which the natural scientist can object; he may, indeed, reply that his interest is confined to the operation of mediate causes, and that it does not extend to questions of a first cause or of the whatness of life; but that is simply a definition of his self-chosen field.
 The Ego is the only content of the Self that can be known objectively, and therefore the only one that he is willing to consider.
-His concern is only with behavior.
+His concern is only with behaviour.